Life asks a lot of you. Support shouldn't.

 A 2025 RCT of Conscious Connected Breathwork showed a Cohen's d of 1.44 for anxiety reduction.
 These are not small signals.
 On the asynchronous format specifically: these sessions all occured online.
 And the strongest predictor of therapeutic outcome in CBT isn't what happens in session — it's between-session skill practice.

-The honest answer is that breathwork audio won't replace what practitioners do.
+The honest answer is that breathwork audio won't replace what therapy does.
 It extends it.
-It fills the hours your clients spend outside the healing room with something that is physiologically meaningful, accessible regardless of geography or cost, and calibrated to their specific experiences — anxiety, depression, trauma, nervous system dysregulation, burnout.
+It fills the hours you spend outside the healing room with something that is physiologically meaningful, accessible regardless of geography or cost, and calibrated to your specific experiences — anxiety, depression, trauma, nervous system dysregulation, burnout.

-Why does the usual between-session support (homework) not cut it?
+Why does the usual between-session therapy support (homework) not cut it?

 Because the part of the brain that can actually use that information is offline.

-When a client leaves a session activated — anxious, flooded, dissociating, carrying something unresolved — their nervous system has shifted into survival mode.
+When you leave a session activated — anxious, flooded, dissociating, carrying something unresolved — your nervous system has shifted into survival mode.
 In that state, the prefrontal cortex, the part responsible for reflection, insight, and integration, becomes temporarily inaccessible.
 It's not avoidance.
 It's not resistance.
 It's neurology.

-This is why standard between-session tools fail the clients who need them most.
+This is why standard between-session tools fail thosewho need them most.
 Worksheets, journaling prompts, thought records — every one of them requires the cognitive access that dysregulation has just removed.
-You're handing a client a tool that needs electricity, in a blackout.
+You're being handed a tool that needs electricity in a blackout.

 Breathwork is different because it works at the level of the body before asking anything of the mind.
 It restores the physiological state — lowering cortisol, improving heart rate variability, rebuilding the amygdala-prefrontal connection — in which integration becomes possible.
 Regulate first.
 Then the work lands.

 This is what WOO was built for.
 Not another homework tool.
-Not a wellness app.
-A guided, evidence-informed breathwork platform your clients can reach for at 2am, mid-spiral, in the car before a hard conversation — the exact moments when every other tool asks too much.
+Not just a wellness app.
+A guided, evidence-informed breathwork platform you can reach for at 2am, mid-spiral, in the car before a hard conversation — the exact moments when every other tool asks too much.
 It restores the state.
-And then the work you've done together has somewhere to go.
+And then the work you're already doing in therapy has somewhere to go.

 Is this just for women?